Everything from the Google Pixel 5 launch event: Google TV, Chromecast and Nest Audio

 Google Pixel 4a 5G and Google Pixel 5

 Arguably the stars of the show, Google began by showing off the Google Pixel 4a 5G.
-It starts at $499 (around £386 / AU$695) and is the “best of Pixel 4a with a 5G experience”.
+It starts at $499 / AU$799 (around £386) and is the “best of Pixel 4a with a 5G experience”.
 It has a larger edge-to-edge OLED display and more powerful battery as well as an ultrawide lens, and a 3.5mm headphone jack.
 Yes, that's a feature now.

 Aimed at the slightly more demanding user, the Google Pixel 5 meanwhile costs $699 / £599 / AU$1,079 and is available in eight countries from October 15.
 The Pixel 5 has a number of notable improvements over the Pixel 4a 5G: it’s water resistant, has wireless and reverse wireless charging – so you can charge your Pixel Buds using the phone – and 8GB of RAM.